mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 SELECT * FROM test.t1 WHERE id = 1;
 ```

-The `SET` command will synchronize the slave to a certain logical point in
+The `SET` command will synchronize the replica to a certain logical point in
 the replication stream (see
 [MASTER_GTID_WAIT](https://mariadb.com/kb/en/library/master_gtid_wait/)
 for more details).